Briya-2025/CAT_APP/README.md

-# Unified Course Assessment - Django Web Application
+# Course Assessment Tool - Django Web Application

 A comprehensive web-based course assessment and analysis system for the Department of Physics, converted from the original desktop application.